-- Subtract numbers using concrete objects and pictorial representations including:
+Subtract numbers using concrete objects, pictorial representations, and mentally, including:

-- A two digit number and ones
+- · a two-digit number and ones

-- A two digit number and tens
+- · a two-digit number and tens

-- Two ten digit numbers

-- Adding three one digit numbers

-- Show that addition of two numbers can be done in any order
+- · two two-digit numbers

-- (Non Stat: record subtraction in columns supports place value and prepares for formal written methods)
+[Non-statutory - Recording subtraction in columns supports place value and prepares for formal written methods with larger numbers.]

+BY THE END OF YEAR 2 ...